 To find out more about #InLeeds 2020, visit the University’s careers fair on Thursday 12 March, where the myFuture team will have a stand about the initiative.
 You can also email myFuture.

-Categories: Business, Children, Young People and Families, Computer Science, Criminology and Sociology, English, Journalism, Law, Media, Primary Education, Psychology, Sport, Health and Physical Education, Philosophy
+Categories: Business, Children, Young People and Families, Computer Science, Criminology and Sociology, English, Journalism, Law, Media, Primary Education, Psychology, Sport, Health and Physical Education, Philosophy, Ethics, and Religious Studies

 For the media